sasha8/libra/crypto/crypto/README.md

 ```

 Note: This crate historically had support for BLS12381, ECVRF, and SlIP-0010, though were removed due to lack of use.
 The last git revision before there removal is 00301524.

+REVIEW: Can we move this readme up a directory and also describe the derived folder?